jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

   <img width="720" height="405" alt="Figure 19" src=".{{ page.id }}/fig-19.svg" />
 </figure>

 So is this a fair game or not?
-The mean value suggest that it might be, but the median value hints otherwise.
+The mean value suggest that it might be, but the median value suggests otherwise.
 What if we take an analytical approach?
 Since the fixed fraction betting strategy is multiplicative instead of additive, let's consider the geometric mean instead of the arithmetic mean:

 <figure class="equation">
   {% latex 20 %}